demmings/gsSQL/README.md

         =gsSQL("['masterTransactions', 'Master Transactions!$A$1:$I', 60], ['accounts', 'accountNamesData', 3600]", "SELECT * FROM accounts WHERE registration = 'RRSP' UNION SELECT * from accounts WHERE registration = 'TFSA' ", true, [bindVar1, bindVar2, ...])

-1. First parameter is a double array of:  a) table name, b) Range of data, c) cache seconds
+1. First parameter is an array of:  a) table name, b) Range of data, c) cache seconds
 2. Select statement.
 3. Include column title or not.